HdrHistogram/HdrHistogramJS/README.md

 ```
 Note for TypeScript developers: since HdrHistogramJS has been written in TypeScript, definition files are embedded, no additional task is needed to get them.

-The library is packaged as a UMD module, hence you can also directly use if from the browser.
+The library is packaged as a UMD module, hence you can also directly use it from your browser.
-To use it directly within a browser, simply include a js file from github's release page:
+To do so, simply include a js file from github's release page:
 ```
 <script src="https://github.com/alexvictoor/HdrHistogramJS/releases/download/1.0.0.beta.2/hdrhistogram.min.js" />
 ```